 Brief History of the Tanzania Human Rights Report

-Tanzania Human Rights Report was first produced by the LHRC in 2002 documenting analysis of human rights situation in Tanzania with emphasis on mainland Tanzania.
-The idea to compile and publish the report came as a result of media reports and fact finding missions which revealed humn rights violtation in different places in the country.
-The LHRC was concerned about the prevalence of rights violations going undocumented and made available to both decision makers and the general public, hence intervened to ensure the situation is put to light so as to bring changes towards respect of human rights.
-Being an advocacy organization LHRC thought of producing a report that will be used as a tool for data driven/evidence based advocacy in Tanzania.
+Tanzania Human Rights Report was first produced by the LHRC in 2002 documenting analysis of the human rights situation in Tanzania with emphasis on mainland Tanzania.
+The idea to compile and publish the report came as a result of media reports and fact-finding missions which revealed human rights violations in different places in the country.
+LHRC was concerned about the prevalence of rights violations going undocumented and made available to the public.
+Being an advocacy organization LHRC thought of producing a report that will be used to inform advocacy campaigns in Tanzania.

-In 2006, the LHRC stretched its wings to include more on Zanzibar in the report as it joined efforts with the Zanzibar Legal Services Centre to produce the first report which extensively covered Zanzibar and Mainland Tanzania on Human Rights.
-From there on, the LHRC in collaboration with the ZLSC has been consistently producing the report in a defined structure that is part one that covers human rights situation in Tanzania mainland and part two depicting human rights situation in Tanzania Zanzibar.
+In 2006, LHRC stretched its wings to include more on Zanzibar in the report joining efforts with Zanzibar Legal Services Centre to produce the first report covering Zanzibar and Mainland Tanzania on Human Rights.
+From there on, LHRC and ZLSC have been consistently producing the report in a defined structure.
+Part one covering the human rights situation in Tanzania mainland and part two depicting the human rights situation in Tanzania Zanzibar.

 Similarly, primary information from people/general public and reports from media as well as reports from paralegals and human rights monitors nourish the report.

 The advanced and current version of the report covers almost all areas of human rights.
-Tanzania Human Rights Report 2017 is 414 pages report with ten chapters.
+The latest available version of the report is a 2017 report.

 Major Human Rights Violations in 2017